stephen-nene/pinger/README.md

 # Pinger README

-This repository contains a simple pinger script written in Node.js that periodically sends requests to a specified URL and logs the results.
+This repository contains a simple pinger script written in Node.js that periodically sends requests to a specified URL and logs the results.ll

 ## Installation